-Sparebanken More's capital metrics have improved in the past three years, reflecting both earnings retention (the planned dividend was revised in March 2020 to 41% of year-end 2019 profits from 51% in 2018), as well as the adoption of the internal ratings-based approach to calculate risk-weighted assets for its mortgage portfolio in 2015.
-The bank's capital metrics have also benefitted overall around 100 basis points from the removal of the 80% Basel I floor (transposition of the CRD IV directive into Norwegian law in 2020), as well as from the reduced capital requirement for small and medium-sized enterprise (SME) exposures.
+Sparebanken More's capital metrics have improved in the past three years, reflecting both earnings retention (the planned dividend was revised in September 2020 to about 50% of year-end 2019 profits), as well as the adoption of the internal ratings-based approach to calculate risk-weighted assets for its mortgage portfolio in 2015.
+The bank's capital metrics have also benefitted overall around 100 basis points from the removal of the 80% Basel I floor (transposition of the CRD IV directive into Norwegian law at year-end 2019), as well as from the reduced capital requirement for small and medium-sized enterprise (SME) exposures.